 - Chart of accounts

-Most notably, ZipBooks lets you toggle back and forth between cash accounting and accrual accounting.
-Most accounting software providers, free and paid alike, let you choose only one or the other.
+Most notably, ZipBooks lets you toggle back and forth between cash accounting and accrual accounting—most accounting software providers let you choose only one or the other.
+Unfortunately, ZipBooks doesn’t have a mobile accounting app.
+It’s also noticeably lacking in reports: ZipBooks’ free plan generates only a profit and loss statement and balance sheet.

 Best for multiple businesses: SlickPie

-Do you run multiple small businesses, including Etsy shops, nonprofits, or eateries?
+Do you run multiple small businesses, such as Etsy shops, nonprofits, or eateries?
 If you want to separate each business’s finances, SlickPie is a good choice; it gives you these free features for up to 10 different companies:

 - Sales tax, expense, and income tracking